Why visiting Nilpena Ediacara National Park should be on your 2023 bucket list

 The new visitor precinct itself is made up of three heritage buildings of the former pastoral station.

-When the park opens for visitors, the old Blacksmith’s Shop will have been repurposed as a state-of-the-art interpretation centre.
+The old Blacksmith’s Shop has now been repurposed as a state-of-the-art interpretation centre.

-A preview of the repurposed Blacksmith’s Shop at the national park’s visitor precinct.
-It's here visitors will see evidence of earliest life on earth supported by an audie-visual experience.
+The repurposed Blacksmith’s Shop at the national park’s visitor precinct.
+It's here visitors will see evidence of earliest life on earth supported by an audio-visual experience.

-It’s being created by a specialist project team: there’s everyone from stonemasons to audio-visual technicians to furniture craftsman and finally palaeontologists.
+The centre has been created by a specialist project team: including everyone from stonemasons to audio-visual technicians to furniture craftsman and finally palaeontologists.

-Together they are creating what will be a one-of-kind fossil experience centred on Alice’s Restaurant Bed, which requires the careful installation of its 200 or so pieces.
+Together they have created a one-of-kind fossil experience centred around Alice’s Restaurant Bed, which required the careful installation of its 200 or so pieces.

-Curated lighting will provide the best possible viewing conditions to see an array of fossils and a specially designed plinth will support the specimen.
+Curated lighting provides the best possible viewing conditions to see an array of fossils and a specially designed plinth supports the specimen.

-Different thicknesses of the excavated fossil pieces will be levelled before it’s grouted back into one solid artefact.
+Different thicknesses of the excavated fossil pieces were levelled before being grouted back into one solid artefact.

 Nilpena’s historic woolshed where the story of the most significant discovery began.